Veggente/real-time-scheduler/README.md

 Here are some notes:

 - *Network type* can be `collocated`, `line`, `cycle` or `unit-disk`.
 - *Topological parameters* are network size for `collocated`, network size and interference radius for `line` and `cycle`, and irrelevant for `unit-disk` since it will be overwritten by ``network_file.txt``.
+For example, if we want to simulate on a line network with size 7 and interference radius 1 (primary interference model), we should put `line` after *Network type* and put `7 1` after *Topological parameters*.
 - *Arrival distribution* can be `uniform`, `binomial` or `bernoulli`.
 - *Arrival parameters* are two sets of parameters for the arrival distribution.
 Half random links use one set and the other half use the other set.
 - *Min delay bound* are two sets of minimum delay bounds of packets.
 They are randomly assigned to the links.
 - *Max delay bound* are two sets of maximum delay bounds of packets.
 They are assigned to the corresponding links as for *Min delay bound*.
-- *Bandwidths* are a sequence of bandwidths/speedups the systems operate under.
+- *Bandwidths* are a sequence of bandwidths/speedups the systems are operated under.
 A bandwidth/speedup of k means each link can potentially transmit k packets instead of 1 in each time slot.
+In other words, each time slot is effectively divided into k sub-time-slots.
+The deficits are only updated at the end of each time slot, and remain unchanged during sub-time-slots.
-- *Base QoS* is the reference QoS vector of two components.
-Each component is assigned to random half of the links.
+- *Base QoS* for `unit-disk` is the reference QoS vector of two components, where each component is assigned to random half of the links.
+For other network types, all the base QoS's of all links must be provided.
 - *Ratios of QoS* is a sequence of ratios which we multiply to the base QoS to get the actual QoS we use.
 - *Number of iterations* is the number of time slots in the simulation.
 - *Policy indicator* specifies which of the policies to use.
 For example 66 = 1000010(base 2) means only the second and the seventh policies (EDF and LDF-THRESHOLD) are tested.
 If LDF-THRESHOLD is selected then the threshold ratio must be provided after the indicator (0.9 in the example).